AngelProtection/angelcv/README.md

 **AngelCV is an open-source, commercially-friendly computer vision library designed for ease of use, power, and extensibility.**

-AngelCV is a project by **Angel Protection System**, a leading company dedicated to providing tech-driven security solutions to safeguard communities, specializing in advanced video surveillance, access control, integrated systems, and comprehensive security assessments. ([www.angelprotection.com](https://angelprotection.com/))
+AngelCV is a project by [**Angel Protection System**](https://angelprotection.com/), a company at the forefront of safeguarding schools, hospitals, and other vital community spaces.
+They specialize in intelligent security and surveillance systems, including cutting-edge firearm detection technology that provides critical, real-time information to 911 and first responders, playing a vital role in saving lives.

 Our mission is to provide cutting-edge deep learning models and tools that you can seamlessly integrate into your projects, whether for research, personal use, or commercial applications.
 All our code and pre-trained models are under the **Apache 2.0 License**, giving you the freedom to innovate without restrictive licensing.

-*A note on our open-source commitment: AngelCV was initially developed to meet the advanced computer vision needs of Angel Protection System.
+*A note on our open-source commitment: Angel Protection System initially developed AngelCV to enhance its advanced computer vision capabilities for security applications.
 We are excited to share it with the open-source community to foster innovation and allow everyone to benefit from and contribute to its development.*

 ## ✨ Why AngelCV?